C0D1NG/Flutter/README.md

 # 👉 Push changes to GitHub

-Finally push your local repository to the remote repository.
+Finally, push your local repository to the remote repository.

 # 👉 Compare & Submit a Pull Request